How to Write an Effective Executive Summary (free powerpoint slide)

 Conclusion

 The executive summary is often the first thing an executive or investor reads when they receive your business plan or proposal.
-With this in mind, making it as engaging and compelling as possible is essential.
+Therefore, it is essential to make it as engaging and compelling as possible.

 When you write your summary, it is also essential to consider who is reading it and what they want to know.
 By keeping these things in mind, you can write a compelling executive summary to catch an executive's or potential investors' attention.